xma711/notebook/machine_learning/rnn/README.md

 In the network, each row of input and W will be mapped to a state (a vector), this state will  be mapped to an output label (a vector) by V.

-In some sense, RNN is like hidden Markov model I think.
-Need to google more on this.
+In some sense, RNN is a bit similar to hidden Markov model.